How to Help a Friend or Loved One

 Referring a student for counseling can sometimes be a daunting task.
 Below are guidelines on when and how to refer a student for counseling.

-- It is generally best to have the student make the actual contact; however, it may be more helpful for you to make the telephone call or accompany the student to our office if the student is in too much distress to do so themselves.
+-We must speak to the student to schedule the appointment; however, it may helpful for you to initiate the telephone call or accompany the student to our office if the student is in too much distress to do so themselves.
 This shows the student you genuinely care and may provide a sense of security.

 -If you believe it would be helpful for you to share some information with the counselor, it is best to get the student's permission first.
-Know that the counselor will not reciprocrate information about the student unless he/she has written permission in-hand to do so.
+Know that the counselor will not reciprocate information about the student unless he/she has written permission in-hand to do so.

 After the Referral